xmtp/xmtp-dot-org/docs/tutorials/display-open-frames.md

 ### Identify the transaction target and postUrl

-If the button action indicates the Open Frame transactional, get the `target` and `postUrl` from the button.
-To learn more, see Open Frame Metadata [Optional Properties](https://www.openframes.xyz/#optional-properties).
+If the button action indicates the Open Frame is transactional, get the `target` and `postUrl` from the button.
+To learn more, see [Open Frame Metadata - Optional Properties](https://www.openframes.xyz/#optional-properties).

 ```jsx
 if (isTransactionFrame) {